scalastuff/scalaleafs/using-templates.md

 - The `bind` function result
 - The `Sample1` class

-## Using MyPage
+## Using the template

-To use the `MyPage` template, change the MyApp class into:
+To use the `Sample1` template, change the MyApp class into:

 {% highlight scala %}
 class MyApp extends LeafsServlet {